-In many areas of life, asking the right questions is the key to testing assumptions, learning and uncovering the truth.
-In the HR software selection process -- where it's easy to fall prey to hype and empty promises -- asking the right questions is critical.
+In many areas of life, following the right strategy is the key to testing assumptions, learning and uncovering the truth.
+In the HR software selection process -- where it's easy to fall prey to hype and empty promises -- following the best strategy is critical.

 Setting up the right buying team is critical to choosing the right software.

 Depending on the type of software, this can include yourself and other HR representatives as well as IT and cross-departmental representatives.
 Each member brings an important perspective on how the technology will fit within the technology ecosystem, what the return on investment will be and what user experience elements are most important.